One in six children in poverty - research

 Another thing that could easily be done would be to index benefits to wages, rather than linking to inflation, as is the present system, which means beneficiaries never got ahead, he said.

-Next story in National: Fibre broadband more accessible - Internet NZ
+Next story in New Zealand: Fibre broadband more accessible - Internet NZ

 Copyright © 2015, Radio New Zealand